AstarNetwork/astar-docs/docs/learn/governance/index.md

 The `Community Council` can:

-* register a dApp into dApp staking protocol, requires 2/3 majority agreement
+* register a dApp in the dApp staking protocol, which requires a 2/3 majority agreement
-* unregister a dApp from dApp staking protocol, requires 4/5 majority agreement
+* unregister a dApp from the dApp staking protocol, which requires a 4/5 majority agreement
-* utilize dApp staking on behalf of the community treasury, requires 2/3 majority agreement
+* utilize the dApp staking on behalf of the community treasury, which requires a 2/3 majority agreement
-* approve or reject `Community Treasury` spending requests, requires 2/3 majority agreement
+* approve or reject spending requests from the `Community Treasury`, which requires a 2/3 majority agreement

 ### Token Holders